Thanks to Mowgli, Becca Ylitalo’s depression and anxiety are more manageable than ever.

 “There was something about his face.
 He looked pretty aloof,” Becca says, “but ever since he came home with me, he’s been amazing.”

-Mowgli goes almost everywhere with Becca.
+Mowgli goes almost everywhere with Becca (as long as dogs are permitted).
 From her work at Adogo, a pet hotel, in Minnetonka — he gets to play with the other dogs and hang out with her in the prep room — to running errands or even visiting breweries with friends.

 In less than a year together, Mowgli has made quite the impact on Becca’s life.